mle0108/RenjieZhao.github.io/_pages/about.md

 News:
 ======
+* 09/2020.
+We are working on distributing M-Cube platforms to other research groups.
+Please visit [M-Cube website](http://m3.ucsd.edu/sdr/) for more details.
+* 08/2020.
+SIGCOMM'20 talk: Give the presentation for NFC+.
+The first virtual event.
 * 05/2020.
 SIGCOMM'20 paper: NFC+ long range magnetic RFID that defeats blockage.
 * 11/2019.
-MobiCom'20 paper: MCube low cost Millimeter-Wave Massive MIMO Software Radio.
+MobiCom'20 paper: M-Cube low cost Millimeter-Wave Massive MIMO Software Radio.
 * 10/2019.
 MobiCom'19 talk: Give the presentation for OFDMA backscatter.
+The first attended conference.
+Los Cabos is a pretty nice place and have met with many outstanding researchers.
 * 10/2018.
 MobiCom'19 paper: OFDMA-backscatter high concurrency technique for backscattering.
+During undergraduate.
 * 09/2018.
 Begin to pursue Ph.D. at UC San Diego with Prof. Xinyu Zhang.